 Pitch black outside this morning at six a.m.
-The change of season feels acute this morning.
+The change of season feels acute.
 The evidence?
 I didn’t kick off my bed socks in my sleep last night.
 I click on a bedside light and do my knee-hug stretches.
 Willow does the same and plonks back down to watch me dress.

 By the time I’ve done the bathroom thing, put the kettle on and opened the curtains in the front, the sky is just beginning to lighten.
 I see one torch on the beach, likely an early dog walker.
 I get it; when I’m meditating to the sunrise I feel like I’m the only one out there.
 It feels like the whole world is asleep and toasty in their beds.
 It’s just me, the sand and the water.